3dct/open_iA/paper/paper.md

 ---
-title: 'open_iA: A tool for the visual analysis and processing of volumetric datasets, with a focus on industrial computed tomography.'
+title: 'open_iA: A tool for processing and visual analysis of industrial computed tomography datasets.'
 tags:
   - C++
   - computed tomography